The Journal of the Computer Games Community

 The ICGA Journal provides an international forum for computer games researchers presenting new results on ongoing work.
 The editors invite contributors to submit papers on all aspects of research related to computers and games.
 Relevant topics include, but are not limited to:

-(1) the current state of game-playing programs for classic and modern board and card games
+(1) the current state of game-playing programs for board games, card games, and puzzles,

 Also welcome is research on topics such as:

-(6) cognitive research of how humans play games
+(7) cognitive research of how humans play games,

 Submission of manuscripts

 Authors are requested to submit their manuscript electronically to the online submission system : https://submissions.iospress.com/icga-journal/content/submit-manuscript Note that the manuscript should be uploaded as one file with tables and figures included.

 After the article has been accepted, the following electronic files are required: a word processor file of the text, such as Word or LateX.
 If using LaTeX, please use the standard article.sty as a style file and also send a pdf version of the LaTeX file as well as separate files of all figures (if any); see "Preparation of Manuscripts" for the required file formats.